 While students are permitted to bring their own cell phone, camera, laptop to the program, GVI is not liable for any damage, lost, or stolen items during the stay.
 Due to GVI’s Health & Safety and Child Protection Policy, technological equipment will not be permitted on the project site (including cell phones, cameras, etc.).

 GVI provides transportation to and from service placements and all scheduled program activities.
 GVI staff will meet students at Alejandro Velasco Astete International Airport, Cusco (CUZ), Peru and transport them to their accommodations.
 At the completion of the program, GVI staff will also accompany students back to the airport.
-Students will walk to project sites or be transported in a charter minivan depending upon the location and distance.
+Students will travel in a fully-insured and seat-belted minibus with a licensed and experienced driver to and from their community partner sites, the gym, and on weekend enrichment activities.
 Transportation to enrichment activities will also be by private bus or van when not within walking distance of student accommodations.
+Students are also within walking distance of the gym.

 GVI staff will facilitate a regular schedule of reflection sessions.
 This can take the form of discussion topics, informal debates, or sharing thoughts on the day.
 The reflection sessions may also include written reflections, choosing a photo to represent their experiences of the day, or students posing a list of questions for further exploration.
 Reflection prompts may include various current events or challenges in Peru and Latin America, the UN Sustainable Development Goals related to GVI’s work, local cultural topics and/or other themes related to students’ experiences in Cusco.

 Service projects usually run from Monday to Friday each week, and excursions and project planning activities occur on the weekends.
 Most evenings will be devoted to reflection sessions, guest speakers, and discussion of students’ experiences and observations.
-Enrichment activities organized by the program may include a visit to the Sacsaywaman Archeological Site, a Cusco city tour, visits to local communities to learn about traditional Andean textiles, medicine, pottery or cuisine, and a yoga lesson.
+Enrichment activities organized by the program may include a visit to nearby archeological sites and a Cusco city tour.

-Spanish conversation lessons are included twice a week.
+Spanish or Quechua conversation lessons are included twice a week.
 A highlight of the program is a guided tour of Machu Picchu.

 All students will receive a detailed field manual and reading list at least two weeks prior to the departure date.
 While staff in the field will also provide training on the skills required to complete their service project, students may benefit from learning more about local history, culture and customs before they travel.